Police officers have a duty to prepare accurate notes, says SCC

 Supreme Court clarifies the duties of police officers who are under investigation by the Special Investigations Unit

-The Supreme Court of Canada has held that police officers have a duty to prepare accurate, detailed and comprehensive notes as soon as possible after an investigation or incident, and cannot confer with legal counsel before preparing their notes.
+In Wood v.
+Schaeffer, the Supreme Court of Canada held that police officers have a duty to prepare accurate, detailed and comprehensive notes as soon as possible after an investigation or incident, and cannot confer with legal counsel before preparing their notes.

 In the summer of 2009, two people were killed by police officers in separate incidents.
 The officers who were investigated by the Special Investigations Unit (SIU), as well as the officers who had witnessed the incidents, were instructed by their superiors not to make notes until they had spoken to a lawyer.
 Both the witnesses and the subject officers were represented by the same lawyer, who had a legal obligation to share information between them.
 In one case, the officers were instructed to prepare a first draft of their notes as a communication to counsel, who then reviewed the notes.
 The SIU was then denied access to these notes on the basis they were privileged.